Career Development Professional

 The School of Business has a large number of pathways between programs.
-Program Coordinators and/or the Academic Advisor are able to discuss pathway options that may be available to students.
+Program Coordinator is able to discuss pathway options that may be available to students.
 In addition, students are able to access Career Services and meet with a Career Advisor to help them with their career goals and pathway decisions.

 - Report their absence on their Student Portal prior to when the assessment is due.